What Are Vaccines And What Do They Do?

-A vaccine—also called a “shot” or “immunization”—is a substance that teaches your body's immune system to recognize and defend against harmful viruses (such as HIV) or bacteria before you get infected.
-These are called “preventive vaccines,” and you get them while you are healthy.
+A vaccine—also called a “shot” or “immunization”—is a substance that teaches your body's immune system to recognize and defend against harmful viruses or bacteria before you get infected.
+These are called “preventive vaccines” or “prophylactic vaccines,” and you get them while you are healthy.
 This allows your body to set up defenses against those dangers ahead of time.
 That way, you won't get sick if you're exposed to them later.
-Preventive vaccines are widely used to prevent diseases like the flu, chicken pox, measles, mumps, rubella, polio, and hepatitis A and B.
+Preventive vaccines are widely used to prevent diseases like polio, chicken pox, measles, mumps, rubella, influenza (flu), and hepatitis A and B.

 No. There is currently no vaccine that will prevent HIV infection or treat those who have it.